apacheignite/documentation/data-grid/cache-queries.md

   * [SQL Queries](#sql-queries)
   * [Text Queries](#text-queries)

-For SQL queries ignites supports in-memory indexing, so all the data lookups are extremely fast.
+For SQL queries, Ignite supports in-memory indexing so all the data lookups are extremely fast.
 If you are caching your data in [off-heap memory](doc:off-heap-memory), then query indexes will also be cached in off-heap memory as well.

 Ignite also provides support for custom indexing via `IndexingSpi` and `SpiQuery` class.
 [block:api-header]